smerrill/vagrant-docker-nsenter/README.md

 Therefore, at this time, this plugin may only be useful when running a custom proxy VM using [the vagrant_vagrantfile or vagrant_machine options](https://docs.vagrantup.com/v2/docker/configuration.html) to the Docker provider.

+This plugin has been tested on Mac OS X and Linux hosts.
+On OS X it has been tested with a CoreOS proxy VM.

+On Linux hosts, non-interactive commands work.
+Interactive commands like shells do not currently work.

 ## Getting started